CARIN Consumer Directed Payer Data Exchange (CARIN IG for Blue Button®)

 US Core

 CARIN IG for Blue Button® uses the ExplanationOfBenefit Resource as its primary resource.
-Reference Resources are Coverage, Patient, Practitioner, and Organization.
-Since the ExplanationOfBenefit and Coverage profiles are not included in the US Core, there is no alignment requirement for these profiles.
-Patient, Practitioner, and Organization are US Core Profiles.
+Reference Resources are Coverage, Patient, Practitioner, RelatedPerson, and Organization.
+Since the ExplanationOfBenefit profiles are not included in the US Core, there is no alignment requirement for these profiles.
+Coverage, Patient, Practitioner, RelatedPerson, and Organization are US Core Profiles.
 Since these are supporting / reference profiles (rather than a focus profile) in CARIN IG for Blue Button®, the alignment with the US Core is on the content of these profiles, but not on the search parameters.
 The following diagram provides a high-level view of the relationships between resources used in this IG.
 It does not necessarily reflect all of the relationships/references between resources.
+This guide also requires the use of the US Core Provenance resource, but does not include any additional constraints and is not presented on the below diagram.

 SMART Application Launch